Zagreb: Religion

 The Archdiocese of Zagreb is a metropolitan see of the Catholic Church in Croatia, serving as its religious center.
-The Archbishop is Josip Cardinal Bozanić.
-The Catholic Church is the largest religious organisation in Zagreb, Catholicism being the predominant religion of Croatia, with over 1.1 million adherents.
-Zagreb is also the Episcopal see of the Metropolitanate of Zagreb and Ljubljana of the Serbian Orthodox Church.
+The Archbishop is Dražen Kutleša.
+The Catholic Church is the largest religious organization in Zagreb, Catholicism being the predominant religion of Croatia, with over 1.1 million adherents.
+Zagreb is also the episcopal see of the Metropolitanate of Zagreb and Ljubljana of the Serbian Orthodox Church.
 Islamic religious organization of Croatia has the see in Zagreb.
 President is Mufti Aziz Hasanović.
 There used to be a mosque in the Meštrović Pavilion during World War II at the Square of the Victims of Fascism, but it was relocated to the neighborhood of Borovje in Peščenica.
 Mainstream Protestant churches have also been present in Zagreb – Evangelical (Lutheran) Church and Reformed Christian (Calvinist) Church.
-The Church of Jesus Christ of Latter-day Saints (LDS Church) is also present in the Zagreb neighborhood of Jarun whereas Jehovah's Witnesses have their headquarters in Central Zagreb.
+The Church of Jesus Christ of Latter-day Saints is also present in the Zagreb neighborhood of Jarun whereas Jehovah's Witnesses have their headquarters in Central Zagreb.
 In total there are around 40 non-Catholic religious organizations and denominations in Zagreb with their headquarters and places of worship across the city making it a large and diverse multicultural community.
 There is also significant Jewish history through the Holocaust.